Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

-\textbf{Generating series and Behavior of the invariants.} The floor diagram algorithm enables a concrete computation of the invariants.
+\textbf{Generating series and behavior of the invariants.} The floor diagram algorithm enables a concrete computation of the invariants.
 Although this could be the sought purpose, it is often more interesting to study the behavior of and the regularity of the families of invariants, varying some of their arguments, such as the genus or the degree.
 For instance, consider double Hurwitz numbers, which are cover of $\CC P^1$ satisying specific ramification data.
 There is a way to use tropical geometry to compute them.
-It was observed in \cite{goulden2005towards}, and later studied in \cite{shadrin2008chamber} and \cite{ardila2017double}, that double Hurwitz numbers with a prescribed number of ramification points are piecewise polynomial functions.
-This was receovered using tropical geometry in \cite{cavalieri2010tropical}.
-We here prove a similar statement: we use the floor diagrams to prove a polynomiality statement for the relative Gromov-Witten invariants of $\CC F_\delta$.
+It was observed in \cite{goulden2005towards}, and later studied in \cite{shadrin2008chamber}, that double Hurwitz numbers with a prescribed number of ramification points are piecewise polynomial functions.
+This was recovered using tropical geometry in \cite{cavalieri2010tropical}.
+Such behavior was also proved for double Gromov-Witten invariants of Hirzebruch surfaces in \cite{ardila2017double}.
+We here prove a similar statement: we use the floor diagrams to prove a polynomiality statement for the relative Gromov-Witten invariants of $\CC F$.
 We consider partitions $\nu_0$ and $\nu_\infty$ of fixed length $l_0$ and $l_\infty$, but of arbitrary size, provided that they satisfy $\|\nu_0\|-\|\nu_\infty\|=\delta d_1$ for some fixed $d_1$.
 Let $d_2=\|\nu_\infty\|$.
 We look for curves of genus $g$ of fixed bidegree $(d_1,d_2)$ and tangency profile $(\nu_0,\nu_\infty)$ passing through $l_0+l_\infty+g-1$ points in general position.
 We consider a partition $\nu$ of fixed length $l$ as a tuple $(\nu_1,\dots,\nu_l)$.

 \begin{theom}[\ref{theorem polynomiality}] For any fixed $g$ and $d_1$, the function $(\nu_0,\nu_\infty)\mapsto N^\mathrm{trop}_{g,(d_1,d_2)}(0,0,\nu_0,\nu_\infty)$ is a piecewise polynomial function in the variables $\nu_{0,1},\dots,\nu_{0,l_0},\nu_{\infty, 1},\dots,\nu_{\infty, l_\infty-1}$. \end{theom}